Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 Section 4

-Why NEM 3.0 Makes Home Charging Strategy Critical
+Why Does NEM 3.0 Make Home Charging Strategy Critical for California EV Owners?

-Under NEM 3.0 (Net Billing), the utility pays you wholesale rates (~$0.04–0.08/kWh) for electricity you export — not retail rates.
-That's a 10× difference.
+Under NEM 3.0 (Net Billing), established by CPUC Decision 21-02-014 in April 2023, the utility pays you wholesale rates (~$0.04–0.08/kWh) for electricity you export — not retail rates.
+That's a 10× difference from peak rates.
 The highest-value solar electricity is power you never export.
 Your EV is the perfect use for that excess solar.

-This is why a home battery like the Powerwall matters so much under NEM 3.0 — it captures excess midday solar so you can charge your EV from stored solar overnight, instead of buying expensive peak power from the grid.
+This is why a home battery like the Powerwall matters so much under NEM 3.0 — it captures excess midday solar so you can charge your EV from stored solar overnight, instead of buying expensive peak power from the grid or relying on Superchargers.

 The NEM 3.0 Home Charging Strategy

-One Powerwall holds ~10 usable kWh — roughly 35 miles of EV range per charge cycle.
 For households wanting to cover both home energy and meaningful EV charging from stored solar, 2–3 Powerwalls is the practical recommendation.
-SGIP rebates up to $1,000+/kWh can significantly offset battery cost.
+SGIP rebates up to $1,000+/kWh and the SMUD Powerwall rebate (up to $5,400 per unit) can significantly offset cost.

 Want to See the Real Numbers for Your Home?

 Every household is different.
 Your roof, your utility, your EV, your bill — they all factor into what solar actually saves you.
-We serve PG&E, SMUD, Pioneer Community Energy, and SCE territories across Northern and Central California.
+We serve PG&E, SMUD, Pioneer Community Energy, SCE, and SDG&E territories across California.

 No pressure.
 No gimmicks.
 Just real numbers for your home.
 Ed Watts · (209) 216-8180